|[ Home | Status/Forum | Seed List ]|

 I am not pursuing certifications from `USDA certified Organic` or `Certified Naturally Grown`.
 I believe that my procedures provide greater food safety.

 Rather than depend on far-away distant mega-companies for seeds, I am working as a traditional farmer.
 I am breeding genetically diverse landraces of your favorite crops.
 This allows me to develop farm-specific varieties in which the genetics of the crop interact with our climate and soil to provide optimum taste and reliability.
 To obtain seed samples send one silver dime to my post office box for each variety desired.
 That was the retail price of a packet of seeds in 1860 when my great-great-great grandmother started farming in Paradise.
 I'm still farming in the same village and asking the same price more than 150 years later.
 Include three dollars cash per shipment to cover the shipping costs.
-[Please, if you send anything other than paper put it in a padded or bubble envelope.]
+[Please, if you send anything other than paper put it in a padded or bubble envelope, or tape dimes securely to a piece of cardstock inside an envelope.]
 These are being selectively adapted to the growing conditions found in Cache Valley and the Great Basin of Utah.
 Due to my breeding projects I am able to grow crops that would not otherwise produce a harvest in Cache Valley.
 My big breeding project for 2010 to 2013 is Paradise Sweet Corn, a sugary enhanced multicolored sweetcorn that I think is higher in phytonutrients, antioxidants, and flavor than commercial varieties.
 One of the crops that is emerging from this project is cherry flavored corn.
 You will love it when I am able to grow enough to share.

 From 2009 through 2011 I grew about 90 varieties of cantaloupe selecting for local conditions.
 The first year, I harvested only a few scraggly fruits.
 By 2011 I was able to harvest about 800 pounds of great tasting cantaloupe!!!
 In 2011 I trialed more than 100 varieties of tomatoes and 300 varieties of watermelons to find the perfect early fruits for Cache Valley.
 Only 5 watermelon fruits were harvested.
 Reminds me of the first year of my cantaloupe breeding program.
 I trialed around 50 varieties of peas and of snap beans looking for my current genetics.